 But eating the whole pot is still not a good idea.

-It’s like delicious art.
-No I’m not crying!
+It’s like delicious frosted art.
+I’m not crying you’re crying!

 9. When your friend says they wish they could stick with their resolutions as well as you do.